 TMC Straddle Strategy

-TMC the metals company Inc., a deep-sea minerals exploration company, focuses on the collection, processing, and refining of polymetallic nodules found on the seafloor in the Clarion Clipperton Zone (CCZ) in the south-west of San Diego, California.
-The company primarily explores for nickel, cobalt, copper, and manganese products.
-TMC the metals company Inc., through its subsidiaries, holds exploration rights in three polymetallic nodule contract areas in the CCZ of the Pacific Ocean.
-Its products are used in electric vehicles (EV), renewable energy storage markets, EV wiring, clean energy transmission, manganese alloy production required for steel production, and other applications.
-The company was formerly known as Sustainable Opportunities Acquisition Corporation and changed its name to TMC the metals company Inc. TMC the metals company Inc. was incorporated in 2019 and is based in Vancouver, Canada.
+TMC the metals company Inc., a deep-sea minerals exploration company, focuses on the collection, processing, and refining of polymetallic nodules found on the seafloor in California.
+It primarily explores for nickel, cobalt, copper, and manganese products.
+The company holds exploration and commercial rights in two polymetallic nodule contract areas in the Clarion Clipperton Zone of the Pacific Ocean.
+Its products are used in electric vehicles (EV) and energy storage markets; manganese alloy production required for steel production; and EV wiring, energy transmission, and other applications.
+The company was founded in 2011 and is based in Vancouver, Canada.

-TMC (TMC the metals company Inc.) trades in the Basic Materials sector, specifically Industrial Materials, with a market capitalization of approximately $2.44B, a beta of 1.97 versus the broader market, a 52-week range of 3-11.35, average daily share volume of 5.5M, a public-listing history dating back to 2021, approximately 47 full-time employees.
+TMC (TMC the metals company inc.) trades in the Basic Materials sector, specifically Industrial Materials, with a market capitalization of approximately $1.84B, a beta of 1.99 versus the broader market, a 52-week range of 3.93-11.35, average daily share volume of 5.8M, a public-listing history dating back to 2021, approximately 48 full-time employees.
 These structural characteristics shape how TMC stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a straddle on TMC?